2022–23 Georgia Tech Yellow Jackets men's basketball team

+On March 10, 2023, the school fired head coach Josh Pastner.
+Three days later, the school named former Pacific head coach Damon Stoudamire as the team's new head coach.

 Previous season

 The Yellow Jackets finished the 2021–22 season 12–20, 5–15 in ACC play to finish in 14th place.
 In the ACC tournament, they lost to Louisville in the first round.